teler-sh/teler-waf/README.md

 request.Method == "GET"
 ```

-Check if the incoming request method is "GET" or "POST" using regular expression [operator] matching:
+Check if the incoming request method is "GET" or "POST" using regular expression, `matches` operator:

 ```sql
 request.Method matches "^(POS|GE)T$"